arijit-dot/SMAbacktest/README.md

 Short when short SMA < long SMA.

-Calculates cumulative returns of the strategy and buy-and-hold.
+Calculates the cumulative returns of the strategy and buy-and-hold.

 Measures: